-The French army under Custine, which had shut itself up within the camp of Cæsar, was attacked and driven from its trenches (August 8) with so much ease, that the rout could hardly be called a battle.
+The French army under Custine, which had shut itself up within the camp of Casar, was attacked and driven from its trenches (August 8) with so much case, that the rout could hardly be called a battle.
 So precipitate was the flight of the French, that, as at the Battle of the Spurs three centuries before, hardly a shot was fired or a stroke given before the whole army was dissolved.
 The allies, in great force, were now grouped within one hundred and sixty miles of the dismayed capital of France; fifteen days would have brought them, without impediment, to its gates.
 But instead of improving their advantages, the Austrians temporised, as the Prussians had done in the former campaign, and allowed the French to rally and act on the offensive.
 Houchard defeated the English at Hondscoten on the 8th of September, and raised the siege of Dunkirk; and Jourdan drove the Austrians off the field at Wattigny the day on which the French queen was beheaded.
 Although the Austrians had maintained their ground on every other point, Coburg resolved to make a general retreat, notwithstanding the urgent remonstrances of the youthful Archduke Charles, who had greatly distinguished himself in the campaign.

 Mayence was retaken by the Prussians (July 22), after a siege of four months.
 The Austrians under Wurmser stormed the lines of Weissenburg, and advanced to Hagenau.
 The duke of Brunswick defeated the French general Hoche at Kaiserslautern.
-But the army of the Rhine under Pichegru, and the army of the Moselle under Hoche, now effected a junction, and the Prussians and Austrians were signally lettered at Worth and Freschweiler, and compelled to retreat a rest the Rhme, the left bank of which was thus had to the army to Mollendorf, who fought one succeed that the with the French at Kaiserslautern (May 25th, 1704), but the nectorth remained inactive.
-The Prussians must the Estates of the Empire were tired of the war, and left Austria to bear the burden of it alone.
+But the army of the Rhine under Pichegru, and the army of the Moselle under Hoche, now effected a junction, and the Prussians and Austrians were signally defeated at Wörth and Fröschweiler, and compelled to retreat across the Rhine, the left bank of which was thus lost to Germany.
+The duke of Brunswick resigned the command of the army to Möllendorf, who fought one successful battle with the French at Kaiserslautern (May 25th, 1794), but thenceforth remained inactive.
+The Prussians and the Estates of the Empire were tired of the war, and left Austria to bear the burden of it alone.

-To war declared by France against Sardinia had resulted in leaving the French masters of Nice at the close of the very 1772.
-In the following year, hostilities were resumed activate the Fredmontese army, reinforced by 10,000 Austrone and the republicans, but no decisive battle was fought.
-The insurrection of Lyons afforded the Piedmontese a golden agas runary of establishing themselves in the south of France, but they neglected it, and the campaign terminated, after an the merd success, in their ultimate disgrace.
+The war declared by France against Sardinia had resulted in leaving the French masters of Nice at the close of the year 1792.
+In the following year, hostilities were resumed between the Piedmontese army, reinforced by 10,000 Austrians, and the republicans, but no decisive battle was fought.
+The insurrection of Lyons afforded the Piedmontese a golden opportunity of establishing themselves in the south of France, but they neglected it, and the campaign terminated, after an ephemeral success, in their ultimate disgrace.